 After having worked with both of these systems (SVN and Git) my personal impression is that there is not such thing as a clearly superior system.
 On one hand, a Centralized VCS allows more access control via folder permissions or by allowing checkout of just the needed sub tree from the repository tree.
 Also these systems are more prone to be backed up regularly, allowing for a more reliable environment of work.
 The quantity of development tools and Integrated Development Environments (IDEs) integrating with them is considerable.
 On the other side, a Distributed VCS, like Git, is considerably faster and easier to work with when it comes to creating and merging branches and tags.
 Also, they allow for flexible workflows, tailored to one’s project and team needs.

-However, a Distributed VCS, on the other hand, doesn’t allow for partial check out of the repository.
-Also, integration with many IDEs and other development tools (like file comparers) are not yet the rule nowadays and, since there are little repository managers with a Graphical User Interface for Distributed VCSs, it can be very hard in the beginning to be efficient and proficient with this type of Distributed VCSs.
+A Distributed VCS, on the other hand, doesn’t allow a partial check-out of the repository.
+Also, integration with many IDEs and other development tools (like file comparers) are not yet the rule and, since there are few repository managers with a Graphical User Interface for Distributed VCSs, it can be very hard in the beginning to be efficient and proficient with this type of Distributed VCS.